Kitty Brougham, M.S., LMHP, Counselor

 Allison enjoys reading, listening to NPR, watching college football, and spending time with her family.

-Dr. Kelley earmed a M.A. degree in Counseling Psychology in 1972 from DePaul University and his Ph.D. in Clinical Psychology in 1976 from the California School of Professional Psychology in Los Angeles (now Aliant University).
+Dr. Kelley earned a M.A. degree in Counseling Psychology in 1972 from DePaul University and his Ph.D. in Clinical Psychology in 1976 from the California School of Professional Psychology in Los Angeles (now Aliant University).
 He was licensed as a psychologist in Nebraska in 1977.
 Dr. Kelley joined Counseling Services in 1980.
 His clinical interests include developmental issues of college students; grief; family influences on mental health; suicide prevention and management of psychological crisis.
 He became Director of Counseling Services in 2005.

 In leisure time, Dr. Kelley is a student of ceramics.
 You might see some of his pots sitting around the office.

-Stephanie Stockham-Ronollo, M.A., PLMHP, NCC, is a mental health therapist at Creighton University's Student Counseling Services.
+Stephanie Stockham-Ronollo, is a licensed independent mental health provider at Creighton University's Student Counseling Services.
 She received her masterís degree in Counseling Psychology from the University of Colorado Denver in 2011.
 Prior to her work at Creighton University, Stephanie completed her training at Simon Fraser University in Vancouver, British Columbia, Canada.
 In addition, she was a therapist at her own private practice in Portland, Oregon.
 Stephanie is clinically a generalist and draws upon several different theoretical orientations that include as follows: cognitive behavioral therapy, interpersonal neurobiology, and interpersonal process therapy.
 Her professional areas of interest include self-esteem, relationship concerns, anxiety, depression, grief, body image and eating disorders, identity development (including multicultural and LGBTQ identity), and trauma.
 Stephanie is highly interested in relationship dynamics and enjoys facilitating couples counseling.

 Stephanie loves to be surrounded by creative people.
 She also enjoys international travel and the great outdoors.